slavi010/dcn_game/README.md

 I hastily implemented the option party.
 So you can directly modify the file `/assets/image/option_party.json` to change the option of the party.

-I not really sure if I will had each time to finish this feature and specially to handle all the option in the `server_states.dart` file.
+I not really sure if I will had the time to finish this feature and specially to handle all the options in the `server_states.dart` file.

 ## Client side